gkullio/N1-Console-Demo/readme.md

 4. For the Docker/variables.env file, fill in the following values (NOTE: they do not need to be enclosed in quotes):
+   1. TOKEN=
-   1. TOKEN=<Data Plane Token from NGINX One Console>
+      1. Data Plane Token from NGINX One Console
+   2. NAME=
-   2. NAME=<Prefix name for your NGINX instances deployment e.g. first initial.last name>
+      1. Prefix name for your NGINX instances deployment e.g. j-smith

 3. For the terraform.tfvars file, fill in the following values:
    1. Ensure you have an Azure Service Principal with Contributor role.
 You can do this via the Azure Portal or Azure CLI.
-Example CLI command: az ad sp create-for-rbac --name <name> --role Contributor --scopes /subscriptions/<your Azure subscription ID>
+      1. Example CLI command:
+         1. `az ad sp create-for-rbac --name <name> --role Contributor --scopes /subscriptions/<your Azure subscription ID>`

    2. Populate the terraform.tfvars file with your Azure Service Principal information
       1. (client_id, client_secret, tenant_id, subscription_id)